fkariminejadasl/ml-notebooks/docs/gpu.md

 > **IMPORTANT**: This part is not recommended.
 Use it if you want to have a short check and want to use a bash.

-This is same as sbatch with runfile.sh but parameters are set in srun.
-In this way, the bash will be active and you are in the machine.
+This is similar to using `sbatch` with a `runfile.sh`, but here the parameters are set directly in the `srun` or `salloc` command.
+This way, you get an interactive shell on the allocated machine.
+You can use either `srun` or `salloc` for this purpose.

 ```bash
 # srun